 Gifu and its capital city are at the center of Japan, both geographically and historically.
 The city played a key role in Japan's unification and has a rich history to discover.

-- Climbing, or riding the cable car up Mt.
+- Climbing, or riding the ropeway up Mt.
 Kinka to Gifu Castle

 - Buying celebrated local pottery or make your own in Tajimi

 - Reliving the battle that led to the unification of Japan at Sekigahara

 Gifu Station is about 30 minutes from Nagoya.
 From there you can catch trains and buses to all parts of the prefecture.

 Gifu-Hashima is a stop on the Tokaido Shinkansen line between Nagoya and Maibara.
 The adjacent Gifu-Hashima Meitetsu station connects with Gifu Meitetsu Station, a five-minute walk from Gifu Station.

 High on Mt.
 Kinka on the banks of the Nagaragawa River, Gifu Castle has one of the most impressive views of any castle in Japan and was rebuilt to the specifications of the 16th-century original.
 It takes around an hour to reach it on foot or a few minutes by ropeway.
 The area around the base of the mountain is packed with shrines, temples and museums.